Yuvrajscheema/mech_325_report/main.typ

   // Add a label for referencing (use a name enclosed in angle brackets) )
 \
-Point A and D are the bushings, B is the worm gear, and C is the pulley for the timing belt.
+Point A and D are the bushings, B is the worm gear, and C is the pulley for the timing belt.\
-Given forces:
+Known forces from above calculations are:
 #align(center,
   grid(
     columns: 2,